Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This is a sample HTTP POST request which targets the vulnerable endpoint:
+Here is a conceptual example of how the vulnerability might be exploited.
+This is a sample HTTP request to upload a malicious PHP web shell file to the server:

 Mitigation